backstage/community/sigs/README.md

 ### Can I start a new SIG?

 SIGs come with a fair bit of overhead and we would like to be very deliberate when introducing new SIGs as the concept is new and we’re actively iterating.
-It’s probably a better idea to request a specific channel on discord but feel free to reach out to a maintainer if you have more questions.
+It’s probably a better idea to request a specific channel on Discord but feel free to reach out to a maintainer if you have more questions.